rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 ## Configure Weaviate

 <section class="help">
-You can download an example file [here](https://github.com/creativesoftwarefdn/weaviate/blob/master/weaviate.conf.json).
+You can download an example file <a href="https://github.com/creativesoftwarefdn/weaviate/blob/master/weaviate.conf.json)">here</a>.
 </section>

 Weaviate settings can be created in a <abbr>JSON</abbr> config file in an array of `environments` this means that you can have multiple settings in one configuration file.